morvan68/NWpasta/Epic Dungeons Pasta.md

 last boss
 ```
-red arrow beam hurts, hide behind boss. blue arrow beam heals boss, stant in the way of it and block it
+red arrow beam hurts, hide behind boss. blue arrow beam heals boss, stand in the way of it and block it
 ```

-# **Cragmiore Crypts (Master)**
+# **Cragmire Crypts (Master)**
 `cc, crag, crypts`

 placeholder